Noughts + Crosses: Distribution

 In New Zealand, the series is available on the free streaming service TVNZ On Demand, while in Australia it was first screened on pay television channel BBC First in September 2020 and is also distributed by Foxtel on their platform.
 The series premiered on ABC Television in November 2021, and became available on their free streaming platform, ABC iview.

 The series was added to the Peacock streaming service in the United States in September 2020.
 The series is streaming on SonyLIV in India.
 In Hungary, the series is available on HBO GO.

 Soundtrack

 The soundtrack, titled Noughts + Crosses: The Soundtrack, was released on BBC Sounds on 10 February 2020, without track one being available.

 Reception

+Series 1

 The Guardian's Josh Lee gave the television series four out of five stars, describing it as a "reverse-race love story that is vital viewing."
 Lee praised the series for highlighting the challenges that working-class white people and people of colour share in the real world through its depiction of racism in an alternative world dominated by African supremacy.